 Best Overall Budget Tent

-The Half Dome 2 (and its sibling the 2 Plus) has won more awards than any other tent we've tested (and we've tested hundreds of tents!).
+The Half Dome 2 Plus and it's retired sibling the Half Dome 2 has won more awards than any other tent we've tested (and we've tested hundreds of tents!).
 It combines comfort with high-quality materials.
 It's one of the most durable tents we have seen a single tent survive more than five seasons of heavy use on guided trips.

 Travel Light On a Budget